Selling A House With Asbestos In Alaska What Homeowners Need To Know

 Yes, You Can Sell: Here’s What Actually Happens

-Sellers often wonder if buyers will leave when asbestos is mentioned.
+Sellers often ask whether buyers will simply walk away the moment asbestos comes up.
 Some will.
-The ones who walk are usually first-time buyers using traditional finance, and not the ideal choice for a property with recognized difficulties.
-Contrary to first-time purchasers, cash buyers, investors, and experienced homeowners who understand that older construction doesn’t worry about asbestos-containing materials (ACM).
+But the ones who walk are usually first-time buyers using conventional financing, and they’re rarely your best option for a property with known issues anyway.
+Cash buyers, investors, and experienced homebuyers who understand older construction don’t panic over asbestos-containing materials (ACM) the way a nervous first-timer might.

-The Brooks family acquired a mid-century home in Muldoon, an established East Anchorage neighborhood, last summer.
-Repairs and a lengthy listing process were not important to them as they split assets in divorce.
-The garage has original 9×9 floor tiles from the early 1970s, perhaps containing asbestos.
-After buying the property as-is on Thursday, closing in under two weeks, they left without touching a tile.
-When you know your options, this is achievable, and I’ve seen sellers startled that it’s even possible.
+The Brooks family came to us last summer with a house in Muldoon, an established East Anchorage neighborhood packed with mid-century homes.
+They were splitting assets in a divorce and had no interest in managing repairs or a drawn-out listing process.
+The garage still had original 9×9 floor tiles from the early 1970s, the kind that almost certainly contain asbestos.
+We bought the property as-is on a Thursday, closed in under two weeks, and they walked away without touching a single tile.
+This is the kind of outcome that’s possible when you know your options, and I’ve seen sellers genuinely surprised that it’s even on the table.

 Sell your home for cash in Alaska quickly with a fair cash offer and a seamless selling experience.